mikedh/trimesh/README.md

 * Import meshes from binary/ASCII STL, Wavefront OBJ, ASCII OFF, binary/ASCII PLY, GLTF/GLB 2.0, 3MF, XAML, 3DXML, etc.
 * Export meshes as GLB/GLTF, binary STL, binary PLY, ASCII OFF, OBJ, COLLADA, etc.
 * Import and export 2D or 3D vector paths with DXF or SVG files
-* Preview meshes using an OpenGL `pyglet` window, or in-line in jupyter/marimo notebooks using three.js
+* Preview meshes using an OpenGL `pyglet` window, or in-line in jupyter or marimo notebooks using `three.js`
 * Automatic hashing from a subclassed numpy array for change tracking using MD5, zlib CRC, or xxhash, and internal caching of expensive values.
 * Calculate face adjacencies, face angles, vertex defects, convex hulls, etc.
 * Calculate cross sections for a 2D outline, or slice a mesh for a 3D remainder mesh, i.e. slicing for 3D-printing.